jamesalmeida/second-brain-expo/README.md

 - This project uses the Reanimated 2 library.
 Make sure to follow the [installation instructions](https://docs.swmansion.com/react-native-reanimated/docs/fundamentals/installation) carefully.

+Contributions, issues, and feature requests are welcome!
+Feel free to check [issues page](https://github.com/yourusername/second-brain-expo/issues).

 ## 📜 License

-This project is [MIT](https://choosealicense.com/licenses/mit/) licensed.
+This project is licensed under the GNU General Public License v3.0 - see the [LICENSE](LICENSE.md) file for details.